Welcome!

 link.

-At the moment only operative systems with *nix-type command lines are
+At the moment only operating systems with *nix-type command lines are

 supported, such as GNU/Linux